apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Hunt for Daniel Abed Khalife, terror suspect who escaped a London prison, enters second day**
+**Polaroid Launches New I-2 Instant Camera**

-You can read more about it [here](https://www.cbsnews.com/news/daniel-abed-khalife-wandsworth-prison-escape-london-united-kingdom/).
+You can read more about it [here](https://hypebeast.com/2023/9/polaroid-launches-new-polaroid-i-2-instant-camera).

 ## Requirements
 - Python 3.8